D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: MADCC schemes with -GDD topology

 \section{MADCC schemes with $t$-GDD topology}

+In this section, we propose a novel MADCC scheme in which the access topology is described by a $t-(m,q,k,1)$ GDD, and obtain the derived CWEC scheme with the same topology.
+The proposed scheme is then compared with the derived CWEC scheme and the WCCWC scheme.
+Similar to Section \ref{madcc_schemes_tgdd} for the $ t$-design-based scheme, we represent the caches and the users in the network by the points and the blocks of a given $t$-GDD, respectively, and exploit the properties of $t$-GDD in constructing the placement array and the delivery array.
 We first define the term \textit{$t$-GDD topology}. \begin{defn}[$t$-GDD topology]\cite{MACC_des} Let $(\mathcal{X}, \mathcal{G}, \mathcal{A})$ be a $t-(m,q,k,1)$ GDD.
-A $t$-GDD topology is defined as an access topology $\mathfrak{B}$ in which \\ \textit{1}. the users are represented by the blocks $A_i \in \mathcal{A}$, \\ \textit{2}. the cache nodes are represented by the points $x \in \mathcal{X}$, \\ \textit{3}. and the user $\{U_{A_i} : A_i \in \mathcal{A}\}$ can access all the caches $x$ such that $x \in A_i$, i.e., $\mathfrak{B}=\mathcal{A}$. \end{defn} In this section, we propose a novel MADCC scheme with $t$-GDD topology and obtain the derived CWEG scheme with the same topology.
-The proposed scheme is compared with the derived CWEG scheme with $t$-GDD topology, and the WCCWC scheme, using the metrics of load per user and subpacketization level while keeping the number of caches and cache memory size same.
+A $t$-GDD topology is defined as an access topology $\mathfrak{B}$ in which \\ \textit{1}. the users are represented by the blocks $A_i \in \mathcal{A}$, \\ \textit{2}. the cache nodes are represented by the points $x \in \mathcal{X}$, \\ \textit{3}. and the user $\{U_{A_i} : A_i \in \mathcal{A}\}$ can access all the caches $x$ such that $x \in A_i$, i.e., $\mathfrak{B}=\mathcal{A}$. \end{defn}